beautifier/js-beautify/README.md

 ```bash
 $ pip install jsbeautifier
 ```
 Unlike the JavaScript version, the Python version can only reformat JavaScript.
-It does not work against HTML or CSS files, but you can install _css-beautify_ for CSS (installs _jsbeautifier_ automatically)
+It does not work against HTML or CSS files, but you can install _css-beautify_ for CSS (_jsbeautifier_ needs to be installed already)

 ```bash
 $ pip install cssbeautifier